DAJ350/blog-preview-card-main/README.md

 My main struggle was figuring out how to closely match the sizing of the elements to the dimensions provided in the design files without relying fixed measurements and media queries.

-For a while I thought the issue was sporuting from the size I set the entire card to but in the end I realised that it was a font-sizing problem.
+For a while I thought the issue was sprouting from the size I set the entire card to but in the end I realised that it was a font-sizing problem.
 Once I realised this, I began looking in the direction of fluid typography and stumbled across the clamp() function.

 ### Continued development